Cleaning the garage, the garage door and other parts

 - Before the pressure washer is used, any loose dirt on the ground should be removed with a sweeper.

-- If the driveway is very dirty, a stone cleaning solution is perfect for dissolving stubborn dirt beforehand.
+- If the driveway is very dirty, a stone cleaner is perfect for dissolving stubborn dirt beforehand.

 - Subsequently, the pressure washer used in combination with the power scrubber surface cleaner or the T-Racer surface cleaner makes light work of cleaning the driveway.